Lord of the Dance

 ; Sydney Carter]

 This is the best known of the songs written by Sydney Carter.
-He recorded it on the EP Lord of the Dance (Elektra EPK 801, 1965).
-Martin Carthy was session musician on this EP,but I don't know if he played on this song.
-The 1981 album Lovely in the Dances - Songs of Sydney Carter was one of the first tribute albums to contemporary songwriters.
+He recorded it as the title track of his 1966 EP Lord of the Dance with Martin Carthy playing as a session musician.
+The 1981 album Lovely in the Dances: Songs of Sydney Carter was one of the first tribute albums to contemporary songwriters.

 Sydney Carter is probably the most prolific song writer in the revival, and never seems to be satisfied with his work.
 He is forever chopping verses around and altering them, sometimes going through torment over single words, but it seems to work well.
 One song which, as far as I can tell, he seems satisfied with is Lord of the Dance, set to a tune which is adapted from a Shaker hymn, The Gift to Be Simple.
 It reflects, I think, his attitude to life and natural processes in general, an attitude which, as it so happens, I share.

-There are lots of other versions of Lord of the Dance e.g. by the Corries on the Fontana compilation Shades of Folk, by The Dubliners and by The Spinners.
+There are lots of other versions of Lord of the Dance e.g. by the Corries, The Dubliners and The Spinners.
 For more recordings see the Lord of the Dance web page.

 Sydney Carter sings Lord of the Dance

 Sorry, I can't show the lyrics here as I don't have the copyright owners' permission to publish them.
 But please feel free and ask me to send you the song's lyrics.